-If you have rarely occurring pustules (especially around your period), I recommend using the product on the pustules only, until they are completely healed.
+If you have rarely occurred pustules (especially around your period), I recommend using the product on the pustules only, until they are completely healed.
 Stay away from popping your pustules, as spots and scars are much more stubborn than acne.

 Important reminder: benzoyl peroxide is a substance that bleaches fabrics!!!
 Wash your hands well after using the product and be careful with what type of fabrics your face comes into contact after you applied it (you should not touch your face throughout the day).

 Apply an SPF30, or even higher, protection cream in a generous layer on your face, every morning, regardless of season (and regardless if you apply it on your face every morning or not).

 Products that contain benzoyl peroxide: